blackzen666/Interactive_bezier_curves/README.md

 # Interactive_bezier_curves

-# Project Title

-unity bezier curves with a certain point of tinteraction,
+Unity bezier curves with a certain point of tinteraction,
 ## Getting Started

-Download project
+Download project files or se video bellow.

 ### Prerequisites

-project is made on Unity 2017 but scripts should work on lower versions
+Project is made on Unity 2017 but scripts should work on lower versions.

-Give the example

 tutorial and code explanation (spanish not funny) https://youtu.be/Y7LfpH0KAQ0

 ## Built With
-Unity
+Unity 2017

 ## Contributing
-fell free to use as you like in your projects.
+Fell free to use as you like in your projects.

 ## Authors